-- Clothing displaying indecent, suggestive or profane writing, pictures or slogans - Clothing that advertises or displays alcohol, tobacco or any illegal substance

-- 3. Caps, hats and bandannas may not be worn during the school day - 4.
+- 1. Clothing displaying indecent, suggestive or profane writing, pictures or slogans - 2.
+Clothing that advertises or displays alcohol, tobacco or any illegal substance - 3.
+Caps, hats and bandanas may not be worn during the school day - 4.
 Bare feet (some type of footwear must be worn) - 5.
 Short-shorts, cutoffs, or compression shorts alone (unless under other shorts) - 6.
 Hairstyles which distract from the learning process or the health and safety for either the student or others - 7.
 Any clothing that could cause damage to others or school property - 8.
 Clothing that is torn, ripped, or cut - 9.
 Shirts, blouses, or other clothing worn unbuttoned, unzipped, or otherwise purposely unfastened - 10.
 "Grubby clothes," those which are purposely torn or bedraggled or threadbare, dirty or disheveled - 11.
-Costumes and/or those clothes intended only for leisure, entertaining or special occasions - 12.
-Bare "midriff" (belly button) styles, see-through and low cut blouses, halters, tank tops or thin-strapped tops (spaghetti straps) - 13.
+Costumes and/or those clothes intended only for leisure, entertaining or special occasions

+- 12. Bare "midriff" (belly button) styles, see-through and low cut blouses, halters, tank tops or thin-strapped tops (spaghetti straps) - 13.
 Pants and shorts worn below the waist so as to expose undergarments - 14.
 Pants that drag on the floor - 15.
 Chains hanging or attached to pants or shorts - 16.
 Coats during school hours unless the student has permission from a faculty member - 17.
-Clothing with tears or holes that expose flesh above the knee or that exposes underclothes - 18.
-No spaghetti strap tops, string backless or plain backless tops will be worn unless there is another shirt worn over these garments that cover the skin and is not see through material. - 19.
-Sleeveless tops are allowed providing the armhole openings are appropriate and do not show chest, undergarments (including sports bras) or side chest portions of the body - 20.
-Tight, form fitting leggings may be worn as long as the top/shirt extends appropriately below the seat.
+Blankets are not allowed - 18.
+Clothing with tears or holes that expose flesh inappropriately or that exposes underclothes - 19.
+No spaghetti strap tops, string backless or plain backless tops will be worn unless there is another shirt worn over these garments that cover the skin and is not see through material. - 20.
+Sleeveless tops are allowed providing the armhole openings are appropriate and do not show chest, undergarments (including sports bras) or side chest portions of the body. - 21.
+Clothing may not include symbols that cause a significant disruption to the educational environment. - 22.
+Hooded Sweatshirts must be worn with the hoods down while in the building.